trufnetwork/rewards_contracts/docs/tasks.md

 Escrow Contract deployed to:  0xA8bE7110Ad15582f8394aB56C299c7bf297e7208
 ```

-This command will use deployed singleton and factory contract address for network 'baseSepolia', and a default 0.0001 'poster fee'. use `npx hardhat --network baseSepolia deploy-clone --help` to see all options.
+This command will deploy a new escrow contract, using deployed singleton and factory contract address for network 'baseSepolia', and a default 0.0001 'poster fee'.
+Use `npx hardhat --network baseSepolia deploy-clone --help` to see all options.

 > NOTE: Do not use rebasing token.
 >